vovapolu/ensime.github.io/getting_started.md

 Fantastic, and welcome!

-ENSIME has a JVM process that indexes your dependencies and understands your source code using [scalac](http://www.scala-lang.org/files/archive/nightly/docs/compiler/index.html#scala.tools.nsc.interactive.package) and [javac](https://docs.oracle.com/javase/8/docs/jdk/api/javac/tree/) Abstract Syntax Trees.
+ENSIME has a JVM process that indexes your dependencies and understands your source code using the same [scalac](http://www.scala-lang.org/files/archive/nightly/docs/compiler/index.html#scala.tools.nsc.interactive.package) and [javac](https://docs.oracle.com/javase/8/docs/jdk/api/javac/tree/) compiler that you use to build your project.

-It is important to realise that ENSIME is not an IDE, it is just one tool in a toolbox, following the UNIX philosophy of [Do One Thing and Do It Well](https://en.wikipedia.org/wiki/Unix_philosophy#Do_One_Thing_and_Do_It_Well).
-ENSIME's *thing* is to understand your source code.
+ENSIME is not an IDE, it is just one tool in a toolbox.
 You must also have:

 1. a build tool to compile your project
 2. a `.ensime` file describing your project layout.
 To generate this file, see [our list of build tool plugins](/build_tools/).